e2eSolutionArchitect/academy/bootcamp/AWS-AI-ML-bootcamp/readme.md

 ----------------------------

-## Instructions for Lab Assignments
+## :yellow_circle: Instructions for Lab Assignments
 - Lab assignments need to be documented properly in markdown file format and submitted in designated folders.
 - The markdown file should contain the assignment problem, and each step to create the solution with screenshots and code snippets wherever required.
 - Document trouble shooting, problem & solution in Markdown file [here](https://github.com/e2eSolutionArchitect/troubleshoot/blob/main/README.md)